lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 - **Geolocation Data Format**: Define the format for sensor ID and GNSS data in the quote response
 - **UDS Socket Permissions**: Ensure proper file permissions and ownership for UDS sockets
 - **mTLS Certificate Management**: Ensure verifier and agent have proper certificate chains and trust anchors

+### Mobile location verification sensor microservice
+- prestep: configure the mobile location verification sensor microservice to use a simple sqlite database to convert the sensor id into a phone number (default is )
+- keylime verifier passes the geolocation sensor id  to the mobile location verification sensor microservice
+- the mobile location verification sensor microservice converts the sensor id into a phone number by looking a simple sqlite database
+- the mobile location verification sensor microservice connects to the camara APIs and returns the verification result true/false to the keylime verifier; if the verification result is false, the keylime verifier will not issue the SVID to the spire agent

 ---